wavelab/atl/docs/papers/notes.md

-## Nonlinear Tracking and Landing Controller for Quadrotor Aerial Robots (Vooset al - 2010)
+## Nonlinear Tracking and Landing Controller for Quadrotor Aerial Robots (Voos et al - 2010)

 The contribution of this paper is a new nonlinear control algorithm based upon a decomposition of the overall controller into a nested structure of velocity